peey/where-are-you-now/README.md

 <script src="path/to/where-are-you-now.js"></script>
 ```

 Open up console and type in `whereAreYouNow()` to get the yellow dialogs that point to where the elements' positions would be were they not hidden.
+The function returns a jquery set of all the elements for which the dialogs are shown.

 To remove all the dialogs, just execute `$(".where-are-you-now").remove()` from the console.